useful-toys/slf4j-toys/readme.txt

 3) Update version in slf4j-toys/build.gradle.
    Ensure that compileJava.options.debug is set to false.
-   Commit with version message with message: [ver] 1.6.2 Create tag with name: 1.6.2
+   Commit with version message with message: [ver] X.X.X Create tag with name: X.X.X
    Push to Github.
    Github will create a release for the new tag.
 Edit the new tag with the changelog message.